Kamahl19/mongoose-friends-plugin/README.md

 plugin.
 The friendships are stored in a sub-document array on the model doc without the need for a separate collection.

+At first, make sure your mongoose is using [promise](http://mongoosejs.com/docs/promises.html)

+    mongoose.Promise = global.Promise;

-Just include the plugin in the schema definition:
+Then include the plugin in the schema definition:

-    const friendsPlugin = require('mongoose-friends-plugin')
+    const friendsPlugin = require('mongoose-friends-plugin');
-    const schema = new mongoose.Schema({ ... })
+    const schema = new mongoose.Schema({ ... });

     // optionally specify a name for the path (default is "friends") schema.plugin(friendsPlugin({ pathName: 'myCustomPath' }));